Author Archetypes and Marketing Strategies

 But as soon as they find their readers, their productivity increases dramatically: many even begin to write several books a year.

-The ideal creative strategy for Recluses is to write a series of books that are either united by one theme, genre, characters, worlds, or author’s brand.
+The ideal creative strategy for Recluses is to write a series of books that are either united by one theme, genre, group of characters, worlds, or author’s brand.

 A series is much easier to promote than a stand-alone book.
 After reading one book, people want to continue and buy all the books in the series.
-They become fans of the Reclusive Author and wait for his new books.
+They become fans of the author-Recluse and wait for his new products.

 Even if the Recluse can find a traditional publishing house, in most cases, this does not guarantee him a steady income.

 But if the Recluse understands book marketing, analytics, and advertising, he can become a professional author living on book income.
-He will write a lot, and will gradually amass fans, and, furthermore, an impressive list of books, which will bring him income.
+He will write a lot, and will gradually amass fans, and furthermore, an impressive list of books that will bring him income.